ryan-mcclue/unsw/scif1004/discussion.md

 The humans on the other hand are shown to have stowed away their emotions.
 Tyrell callously refers to Rachel as "an experiment.
 Nothing more".
 J.F Sebastian expresses emotional immaturity "I make friends.
 They're toys.
 My friends are toys".
-Furthermore, the main protaganist Deckard is portrayed as a social loner with no friends and very monotonous approach to life.
+Furthermore, the main protaganist Deckard is portrayed as a social loner with no friends and a very monotonous approach to life.
-He is unaware that informing Rachel that she is a Replicant might upset her, highlighting that such compassion in humans is not typical.
+He is unaware that informing Rachel that she is a Replicant might upset her, highlighting that such compassion in the current society is not typical.
-His indifference to the Replicants is epitomised with "Replicants are like any other machine".
+His indifference to the Replicants is epitomised when he says "Replicants are like any other machine".
-It's clear that scientific advancements in artificial intelligence have caused society to become emotionally isolated.
+It's clear that scientific advancements in AI have caused society to become emotionally isolated.
-It therefore challenges what it means to be human.
+Science is therefore shown to be a force of evil.

 In conclusion, *Blade Runner* portrays scientific technologies in bioengineering, cybernetics and AI as having harmful effects on society.
 As a result of these technologies, society is shown to be disrupted from nature and emotionally devoid.
-Therefore, the film portrays science as a force of evil, warning of its catastrophic consequences if left unchecked.
+Therefore, the film portrays science as a force of evil, warning of humanity's place in a future where technology is left unchecked.

 ## References
 > Ridley Scott (Director).
 Blade Runner: The Final Cut.
 (2007).
 [Blu-ray] Warner House, 98 Theobalds Road, Holborn, London: Warner Bros.
 Entertainment UK Limited.